dorothyh-ms/king_bachman_authorship_verification/README.md

 ## Data

 Due to copyright restrictions, the full texts and segments of the King, Straub, Harris, and Koontz books used in our experiments cannot openly be shared.
+All data used for analyses in these notebooks can be found at https://doi.org/10.5281/zenodo.7956049